vdelanno/convida/assets/txt-en.md

 Viruses change or mutate developing new “variants”, some more so than others.
 These mutations could change the transmissibility and severity of the disease.
 The COVID-19 virus changes rather slowly compared to influenza virus or HIV.
 Some variants can affect vaccinated people or who had COVID-19 before, decreasing vaccines effectivity and increasing the reinfection risk.

+¿How many COVID-19 virus variants are there?
+To date, there have been listed 7 variants of the COVID-19 virus, such as the Alpha, Beta, Gamma, Delta, Epsilon, Iota or Kappa variants.

+¿Is the Delta variant more contagious?
+Yes.
+The risk of transmission of the Delta variant is higher.

 # [transmission:share] TRANSMISSION
 COVID-19 virus is transmitted through little drops expelled when an infected person breathes, speaks, sings, sneezes or coughs.
 These invisible drops could be spread around 6 feet (2 meters) and get caught through the eyes, nose, and or mouth of others close to the infected person.